Hendrix-CS/csci235/modules/exploration.md

 Create a new folder called `module5`.
 Copy `odometry_math.py` from `module3` and `curses_runner.py` from `module2` into it.

-Let's examine an obstacle-avoiding robot program that puts together several different ideas we have explored recently.
+Let's examine a simple obstacle-avoiding robot program.
 First, examine the input-encoding node.
 Create a file called `avoid_input.py`, and copy and paste the code below into it.

 ```
 from typing import Any